AKSW/fuseki-docker-vanilla/README.md

 # Fuseki Docker

 [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) is a powerful SPARQL server.
-This repository provides a Dockerized version of Fuseki, packaged as a vanilla Docker image.
+This repository provides a dockerized version of Fuseki, packaged as a vanilla Docker image.
 Vanilla means that the image contains just the Fuseki server without any customization.

 Images are published to [docker.io/aksw/fuseki-vanilla](https://hub.docker.com/repository/docker/aksw/fuseki-vanilla/general)